paulmmay/blog.paulmay.org/_posts/2014-08-10-london-triathlon-2014-race-notes.md

 * Swim start - I need to be much fitter and more efficient on the swim.
 I don't need to start quickly, but I can't struggle in the first 500m.
 My lungs need to be open and ready within a couple of minutes, not 10.
 * T1 - I need to practice taking my wetsuit off, with specific focus on getting my right ankle out.
 * T1 - I need to get a lot better at mounting the bike.
 * Bike - I need to think about being more aerodynamic.
-I need to build up more endurance; I was getting to my limit at the one hour mark.
+I need to build up more endurance so that I can cope with tougher conditions, and stay fresh in the last 10-15 monutes of sustained effort.
 * Run - I need to do more work on the mental side of running, especially off the bike.
 I am able to run quickly off the bike, but if I'm not feeling confident, I listen to the pain too much.
 I obviously need to get faster and more efficient as well.

 I'm hoping that these notes serve me well as I think about doing more races, and face into my first full winter of training in 5 years.
 I want to keep it fun and challenging, then come back in the Spring with a plan to do more races.
 I might do London again next year, just to see if I can translate what I learned this year into a better performance.